This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 Just sent this recipe to myself to make asap!

-I really want to get more use of my crock pot.
-I should try this recipe- sounds like something I would like.
+I’ve wanted to get more use of my crock pot and this sounded like something I would like.
 Thanks for sharing.
-Waiting for the other crockpot recipe as well!

 Thank you for posting this!
 Today was my mom’s birthday and I was looking for something easy to make for dinner for her!
 This was absolutely perfect and it tasted wonderful:)